 In 1974, our organisation became ‘Newcastle Council for Voluntary Service’ (Newcastle CVS).
 With the change in name came an increased emphasis on providing advice and development support to voluntary and community organisations in Newcastle.

 The next 30 years saw us involved more with projects promoting equality and diversity.
 The Inner City Forum was set up to bring together, support and provide a voice for community groups involved in regeneration and environmental schemes.

-In 1993, we established a trading company called Ellison Services (now called Charity Business Services): combining our extensive knowledge of finance and running voluntary sector organisations to provide specialist and affordable finance services, whilst gifting all profits back to Connected Voice to further our charitable work.
-Charity Business Services has been successfully supporting the charitable sector with accountancy and payroll for over 25 years.
+In 1993, we established a trading company called Ellison Services (now called Connected Voice Business Services): combining our extensive knowledge of finance and running voluntary sector organisations to provide specialist and affordable finance services, whilst gifting all profits back to Connected Voice to further our charitable work.
+Connected Voice Business Services has been successfully supporting the charitable sector with accountancy and payroll for over 25 years.

 Over the last 15-20 years, we have seen a greater emphasis on partnership working and supporting voluntary organisations to engage in statutory agencies and processes: regularly facilitating networking events, and representing and promoting the value of the voluntary sector on partnership boards.
 In the early noughties, we worked with Newcastle City Council to create the city’s first Compact, which recognised that an independent, diverse and thriving voluntary and community sector was vital to the wellbeing of society and the prosperity of Newcastle.
 It set out shared principles and commitments to make working together more effective.
 Recently, its reach was extended when Newcastle Gateshead CCG, Newcastle Hospital Trust, Northumberland, Tyne and Wear NHS Foundation Trust, North East Ambulance Service, Brunswick Parish Council and Northumbria Police and Crime Commissioner all signed up to the Compact.